-On Tougas’ photography website, he uses Format’s Ora theme to showcase his photos in a vertical scroll that fills up the whole screen with each image.
+On Tougas’ photography website, he uses Format’s Tema Ora to showcase his photos in a vertical scroll that fills up the whole screen with each image.
 This close up look lets viewers see the full detail of grain and shadow in every shot, creating an immersive feel.

 We got in touch with Tougas to talk about how he got into photography and to find out where he’s going next with his work.